mattscilipoti/cucumber-passi/README.md

 NOTE:  These libraries are NOT READY FOR PRIME TIME!
-These steps are extacted from existing proojects.
+These steps are extracted from existing projects.
 They ARE used daily in existing projects, but portions are still specific to our conventions.
 Once they are categorized and project specific items are extracted, they will be reusable.
-Until that time, they are usable, but the difficulty probably outweighs the usefulnes.
+Until that time, they are usable, but the difficulty probably outweighs the usefulness.

 Usage: